bencheeorg/benchee/README.md

 This is how the "functional transformation" works here:

 1. Configure general parameters
-2. run n benchmarks with the given parameters gathering raw run times per function
+2. run n benchmarks with the given parameters gathering raw run times per function (done in 2 steps, gathering the benchmarks and then running them `Benchee.measure`)
 3. Generate statistics based on the raw run times
 4. Format the statistics in a suitable way
 5. Output the formatted statistics